ArtifexSoftware/aptest/README.rst

 completion
 ..........
     Must be the only arg.
-Prints a bash completion script for aptest.py, to stdout.
+Writes an Aptest bash completion script to stdout.

-    The script works by using ``aptest.py`` itself to write valid completions to stdout (which it does if environment variable ``COMP_LINE`` is defined).
+    The completion script works by internally running ``aptest.py`` in completion mode (where ``COMP_LINE`` is defined), where it writes valid completions to stdout.

-    If ``APTEST_COMPLETION_DEBUG`` is defined, it is a path to which diagnostics are appended.
+    When in completion mode, Aptest will append diagnostics to file ``APTEST_COMPLETION_DEBUG`` if defined.

+    Also see `Argument completion with Bash`_.

 Changelog
 ---------

+**2026-03-05**

+* Disabled backtraces in args diagnostics, unless `--devel`_ is specified.

 **2026-03-04**